Nottingham City Council is working hard to keep Nottingham safe and get you where you need to be in winter weather.

 - be aware – in severe weather the Council and Highways Agency winter teams need the time and space to do their job

 - be wise – conditions may change, drive with care and full attention

 Nottingham’s Winter Plan

 Planning for the winter weather is something that goes un-noticed until the bad weather arrives.
 Behind the scenes a lot of detailed work goes into making sure that the City Council has a robust plan to deal with winter weather in a sustainable way.

 Please click here to download a copy of our Winter Service Plan.
-It provides an overview of how the Council will respond to adverse weather during the winter period.
-Further details can be found in the Appendices by clicking here
+It provides an overview of how the council will respond to adverse weather during the winter period.
+You can also read our Winter Service FAQ document here.